proyecto-eden-3-esferas/SVG/README.md

 [x] Arrows (from `class polygon`?)
 To be named `solid_arrowhead` and `slim_arrowhead`.
 What about their being derived from a `triangle` class, itself derived from `angle_addressable`?
 Or the other way round: derive other triangular schematic symbols (diodes, buffers, OpAmp's etc) from `solid_arrowhead`.

-[ ] There is some code duplication in class ic.
+[x] There is some code duplication in class `ic`, you see?
 Look at the following member prototypes:
 ```
 virtual float_t xperim(size_t idx) const;
 virtual float_t yperim(size_t idx) const;